mit-pdos/argosy/artifact/README.md

 # Connections between paper and code

-This artifact was written against the submission version of the paper, which we include for archival purposes in the artifact as `argosy-submission.pdf`.
 We refer to identifiers by their qualified Coq name; to find `Spec.Proc.proc` you'd look in `Spec/Proc.v` for a definition called `proc`.

 ## Section 2 (encoding the semantics)